INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

 We could introduce something similar.
 When linking to another Entitiy, add an entry to the properties map like:

-    "linkName@<Target Type>.iot.id": <Target Entity Id>
+    "<linkName>@<Target Type>.iot.id": <Target Entity Id>
     "building@Thing.iot.id": 45
     "sensorType@Sensor.iot.id": 16
     "aggregateFor@Datastream.iot.id": "123e4567-e89b-12d3-a456-426655440000"

-The server could operate on these, for instance by adding a navigationLink when returning the properties:
+The server can operate on these, for instance by adding a navigationLink when returning the properties:

     GET v1.0/Things(1)
     {